NO BOYS ALLOWED!

 Day 2: Research Question Development

 After breakfast students will hike to Lacey Meadow where a local female scientist along with Headwaters instructors and scientists will lead them in an exploration of wetland ecology and the many organisms living there.
 We will learn about the research going on in the meadow and learn some of the techniques used (telemetry, restoration, census work).
 Lunch will be in the field.
 In the afternoon campers will be guided through the process of asking original scientific questions and how design feasible experiments to test them.
 Some groups will collect preliminary data.

 Evening Program: The girls will have dinner with the female scientists they worked with during the day.
 Each scientist will share more about her research and talk about how she became involved in the sciences.
 Campers will work in groups to review their hypotheses and create data collection goals.
 They will have time to talk about their ideas with the scientists.

 Day 3: Data Collection

 In the morning groups work on collecting data for their research projects.
-Instructors will work alongside groups to help them navigate the many hiccups that come with field data collection.
+Instructors will help students navigate the hiccups that come with field data collection.
 In the afternoon campers will kayak on Webber Lake.
-Groups doing comparative studies can collect samples from the Lake.
+Groups doing comparative studies can collect samples from the lake.

 Evening Program: After dinner, we will have a local female scientist give a talk about her research.
-After the talk, the girls will have time to talk to her about their own projects and make changes to their own projects.
+After the talk, the girls will have time for a Q&A session and continue work on their projects.
 The girls will go on an evening hike to learn about the nocturnal animals and stars.

 Day 4: Service work and Data Collection Continued